-The Compliance Officer verifies that all compliance laws, regulations and principles applicable to the Company's services are observed, and that all staff respect the codes of good conduct and individual compliance.
+The Compliance Officer verifies that all relevant laws, regulations and principles applicable to the Company's services are observed, and that all staff respect the codes of good conduct and individual compliance.
 The Compliance Officer also monitors the prevention of reputational damage, performs compliance controls at the highest level and assists with the day-to-day operations.

-Independent compliance policies have been set up within the Company's different business lines to identify and prevent any risks of non-compliance.
+Policies have been set up within the Company's different business lines to identify and prevent any risks of non-compliance.

+4.1.6.
 Anti-Money Laundering and Terrorist Financing Risk

-Money laundering and terrorist financing risk mainly refers to the risk where the Company may be used as a vehicle to launder money and/or assist/involved in financing terrorism.
+Money laundering and terrorist financing risk mainly refers to the risk of the Company being used as a vehicle to launder money and/or assist/be involved in financing terrorism.
 The Company has in place policies, procedures and controls in order to mitigate the money laundering and terrorist financing risks.
 Among others, these policies, procedures and controls include the following: